 If you plan to add or replace hardware in your computer, you need to know the layout of the system board.
-This figure shows an example of the system board in your computer.
+This figure shows an example of the system board of the machine type 2193 in your computer.
 The items on the next page correspond to the numbered locations on the figure.